SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: Acknowledgements

 We are grateful to Hiroyuki Deguchi for his helpful remarks on the details of SoftMatcha~\cite{Deguchi-2025-softmatchaSoftPatternMatcherBillion-scaleCorpusSearches-on}.
-We would like to thank Zhenya Zhang, Étienne André, Benjamin Heinzerling, Paolo Arcaini, and Anna Lukina for commenting on the query examples in Chinese, French, German, Italian, and Russian, respectively.
+We would like to thank Zhenya Zhang, \'Etienne Andr\'e, Benjamin Heinzerling, Paolo Arcaini, and Anna Lukina for commenting on the query examples in Chinese, French, German, Italian, and Russian, respectively.
 We would like to thank Yoshitaka Haribara for his support with the computing environment.
-We are grateful to Reina Akama for her advice on the public release of our tool. \fi
+We are grateful to Reina Akama for her advice on the public release of our tool.
+Finally, we thank the anonymous reviewers and meta-reviewers for their thoughtful and constructive feedback, which helped us improve the theory, experiments, and presentation of this paper. \fi